Frequently asked questions for Rec Camps

-Our staff is comprised of teachers, counselors and college students from the local area.
-All staff must pass a background check, child abuse registry and drug screen prior to attending our full training orientation before camp starts.
+Our staff is comprised of teachers, counselors, and college students.
+All staff must pass a background check, child abuse registry, and drug screen prior to attending our full week of training and orientation before camp begins.

 What is the camper-to-counselor ratio?